-Type of action Water Resource Zone Summary of action Trigger for action to be used Likely benefit / saving Barriers Environmental impacts Timescales Priority order Demand All Removal of Statutory Exception 10:- Filling or maintaining an ornamental fountain which is in or near a fish pond and whose purpose is to supply sufficient oxygen to the water in order to keep the fish healthy.
-This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
-Would encourage owners to use alternative aeration but would not ban Animal welfare No significant adverse environmental effects as the measure is to reduce demand and therefore abstraction.
-Normally within 28 calendar days 6 Supply All Drought orders: Use full range of powers available with drought orders: - temporary increases to licences that have been reduced or revoked - compensation flow reductions - abstraction from alternative sources.
-This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
-Would be determined on a case by case basis taking account current resource position and water availability.
-Need for emergency drought order.
-Environmental impacts, WFD objectives.
-Potential for long term / permanent impacts on ecology and WFD status.
-See section below on Overriding Public Interest Normally within 28 calendar days 7 Demand All Discretionary Universal Exception 1:- Watering a garden attached to a domestic dwelling, or watering plants on a domestic premises using a hosepipe by people with severe mobility problems who hold a current Blue Badge as issued by their local authority.
-This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
-Ask to minimise use.
-Demand saving thought to be small but unquantified Discriminatory No significant adverse environmental effects as the measure is to reduce demand and therefore abstraction.
-Normally within 28 calendar days 8 Demand All Removal of Statutory Exception 1:- Using a hosepipe for health or safety reasons where they include (a) removing or minimising any risk to human or animal health or safety and (b) preventing or controlling the spread of causative agents of disease This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
+Type of action Water Resource Zone Summary of action Trigger for action to be used Likely benefit / saving Barriers Environmental impacts Timescales Priority order Demand All Removal of Statutory Exception 1:- Using a hosepipe for health or safety reasons where they include (a) removing or minimising any risk to human or animal health or safety and (b) preventing or controlling the spread of causative agents of disease This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
 Logically, this action will result in a reduction in demand.
 However, we do not believe it is possible to quantify the saving.
 We would need emergency powers.
 Adverse hygiene issues and impact on business No significant adverse environmental effects as the measure is to reduce demand and therefore abstraction.
 Normally within 28 calendar days 8 Reduced mains pressure All Pressure management: Further reduce pressure while still maintaining essential services, night-time reductions.
 This would be implemented after all Level 3 actions have been implemented and then based on priority order in this table.
 Unknown Customer support; Ofwat, DWi and CCWater approval.
 Vulnerable customers but we know who they are and would ensure their needs are met.
 No significant adverse environmental effects as the measure is to reduce demand and therefore abstraction.
 6 weeks 9